Amal-kjn/Kerala-Floods-2018-PowerBI-Analysis/README.md

 The following preprocessing steps were performed before visualization:

 - Verified and corrected data types using Power Query.
-- Created **Excess Rainfall** calculated column.
+- Created an **Excess Rainfall** calculated column.
-- Created **Percentage Deviation** from normal rainfall using DAX.
+- Created a **Percentage Deviation** calculated column using DAX.
-- Cleaned and validated district-wise data.
+- Cleaned and validated district-wise disaster data.

 ---